 Now, pretend you are a judge deciding your legal question.
 Take your understanding of the law and apply it to your specific factual situation.
 Try to be reasonable, consistent, and true to the intent of the law.
 In the end, the best you can do may be to make an educated guess.
 Better lawyers can make better educated guesses, and more importantly, they are skilled at persuading a judge to agree with them.

-Unfortunately, there are no easy answers, but these are the steps I would use to research a digital forensic licensing legal issue.
-Please understand that lawyers go to school 3 years to learn how to answer legal questions, so it’s impossible for me to put 3 years of education into one blog post.
+Unfortunately, there are no easy answers, but these are the steps I would use to research a digital forensic licensing issue.
+Also, keep in mind that lawyers spend 3 years learning how to find, read and apply the law, so of course I couldn’t cover everything in one blog post.
+To avoid making legal research mis-steps, I recommend consulting other longer resources like The Process of Legal Research.

 If nothing else, after doing a little legal research yourself, I hope you will see why getting free “legal advice” from an Internet forum or email list is not a good idea.
 A systematic approach should always be followed to answer even apparently simple legal questions.